 Always cream butter & sugar

 Creaming vegan butter & sugar together is very important because it helps to add some extra volume to the dough.
-As you beat the butter and sugar together, air is incorporated into the dough and this adds structure to sugar cookies.
-My most important tip?
-Always use room temperature butter aka vegan butter that is still cold, but easy to indent with a finger.
+As you beat the butter and sugar together, the air is incorporated into the dough and this adds structure to sugar cookies.

 Measure flour in grams

 You will notice I really stress this with all of my sugar cookie recipes.
-That is because, when baking cookies, 1-2 Tbsp of extra flour can truly affect the end result!
+That is because, when baking cookies, 1-2 tablespoon of extra flour can truly affect the end result!
 Too much flour leads to cakey cookies that don't spread enough- which no one wants.
-That's why I always suggest using a a scale & measuring flour in grams!
+That's why I always suggest using a scale & measuring flour in grams!

 Chill dough before baking

 This is another MUST for perfect vegan peppermint cookies.
-Chilling the dough for just 30 minutes- 1 hour not only makes these cookies easy to scoop and roll into a ball, but it also make the dough sweeter.
-As the dough sits in the fridge the sugar absorbs moisture from the dough and this leads to a better cookie flavor.
+Chilling the dough for just 30 minutes- 1 hour not only makes these cookies easy to scoop and roll into a ball, but it also makes the dough sweeter.

 P.S- you can totally chill the dough overnight and bake the cookies in the morning or even freeze it and bake later!